open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/connectors/ingestion/workflows/dbt/ingest-dbt-lineage.md

 Ingest the lineage information from dbt `manifest.json` file into OpenMetadata.

-OpenMetadata exctracts the lineage information from the `depends_on` and `compiled_query/compiled_code` keys from the manifest file.
+OpenMetadata extracts the lineage information from the `depends_on` and `compiled_query/compiled_code` keys from the manifest file.

 ### 1. Lineage information from dbt "depends_on" key
 Openmetadata fetches the lineage information from the `manifest.json` file.
 Below is a sample `manifest.json` file node containing lineage information under `node_name->depends_on->nodes`.